VolkerFitzpatrick Wins £50 Million Cambridge Science Park Expansion, Dirac Building Sets the Pace for UK R&D

 Construction Details

-Green roofs and landscaping integrated with site's ecology
+Green roofs: Landscaping integrated with the site's ecology

-Full transport hub with EV charging, cycle storage, staff amenities
+Full transport hub: EV charging, cycle storage, staff amenities

 Enabling works: October 2025